zalky/runway/README.md

                    :exec-args {runway.core/watcher false}}}
 ```

-This is useful if you want an easy way to disable something in other
+This can be used to disable the watcher in other aliases.
+The
-aliases.
-The following will be merged in order:
+following will be merged in order:

 ```
 clojure -X:dev:server:watcher/disable